Night of Champions (2008): Storylines

-The main event scripted into Night of Champions on the Raw brand was between Triple H and John Cena over the WWE Championship.
+The main event of Night of Champions on the Raw brand was between Triple H and John Cena over the WWE Championship.
 At the Royal Rumble, Cena won the Royal Rumble match, where he earned the right to challenge for the WWE Championship at WrestleMania XXIV.
 The next night on Raw, Cena stated that he did not want to wait until WrestleMania for a title match, and decided that he wanted to face then champion Randy Orton for the title on that same episode.
 Orton declined to defend the title on Raw, but proposed to Cena that they could meet at WWE's next pay-per-view event, No Way Out, in a title match, to which Cena agreed.
 At No Way Out, Cena defeated Orton by disqualification, but did not win the title because a title can only change hands via pinfall or submission.
 That same night, Triple H won an Elimination Chamber match, where the ring is surrounded by a steel structure of chain and girders, to earn a title shot at WrestleMania.
 The night after No Way Out, Cena demanded that he receive a title rematch, following his match with Orton, but Raw General manager William Regal, a portrayed match maker and rules enforcer, announced that Cena and Orton would be facing each other in a non-title match, with Triple H as the special guest referee, in the main event later that night, with the stipulation that if Cena won, he would join the title match at WrestleMania, making it a triple threat match.
 Cena won the match, making him part of the main event at WrestleMania.
 At WrestleMania, Orton defeated Triple H and Cena to retain the title, after pinning Cena.
 At Backlash, Orton defended the title once again against Cena and Triple H, this time in a fatal four-way elimination match which also included John "Bradshaw" Layfield (JBL).
 Triple H won the match after eliminating Orton last to win the title.
 On the June 2 episode of Raw, Cena faced Jeff Hardy, with the stipulation being that if Cena or Hardy won they would earn a title shot against Triple H at Night of Champions.
 Cena won the match to challenge Triple H for the title at Night of Champions.
 On the June 23 episode of Raw, during the fifth annual WWE Draft, Triple H was drafted to the SmackDown brand, making the WWE Championship exclusive to SmackDown.
 On the June 27 episode of SmackDown, it was revealed that Triple H would still defend the title against Cena.